adnanhussain98/aws-cloud-resume-challenge/README.md

 ## 4. AWS Certificate Manager

-I have requeted a public certificate for the following domains I own:
+I have requested a public certificate for the following domains I own:
 adnanhussain.co.uk
 *.adnanhussain.co.uk (the wildcard * is used to allow all the subdomains)